w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-suggestions-provided.md

 :::

 :::except-when
-it would jeopardize the security or purpose of the :term[content].
+including suggestions would jeopardize the security or purpose of the :term[content].
 :::

 :::tests